1993 Andorran constitutional referendum

 A constitutional referendum was held in Andorra on 14 March 1993.
 Drafted by the Co-Princes and the General Council, the new constitution was approved by 74.2% of voters, with a 76% turnout.
 The first elections under the new constitution were held later in the year.

 Background

 Historically, Andorra had been a principality led by the Co-Princes, the Catholic Bishop of Urgell and the King of France (later replaced by the President of France).
 The principality had no written constitution stating what prerogatives they had in law and the population had been asking for greater democratic rights.
 Andorra applied to join the Council of Europe in 1982.
 The council reported in 1990 that Andorra needed a written constitution to affirm the rights of citizens and recommended several reforms.
 The Co-Princes and General Council of the Valleys discussed this in 1991 and came up with a draft constitution based upon the European Convention on Human Rights to be put to the vote in a referendum.
-During the campaign, no Andorran political party opposed adoption with opposition being a small number of politicians acting in a personal capacity.
+During the campaign, no Andorran political party opposed adoption with the opposition being a small number of politicians acting in a personal capacity.